CrewAI Multi-Agent Crew

 allow_delegation=False,

-)tasks.py — Register User Prompts
+)tasks.py: Register User Prompts

 After creating each Task, call neatlogs.register_crewai_task(task, user_tpl) to associate a UserPromptTemplate with it.
-When the task's agent span completes, the SDK reads the template from the registry and stamps it onto the span.

 # tasks.py